 Division Infield Fly Rule Applies?

-В ASEBALL
+B ASEBALL

 Cubs No

 Bantam No

 Super Bantam Yes

 Grasshopper Yes

 Freshmen Yes

-S OFTBALL
+S SOFTBALL

 Mustangs No

 Broncos No

 Colts Yes

 High School Yes

 e.
 Obstruction by Fielders & Catchers.
 Unless attempting to field a batted ball, no fielder, including the catcher, may block the base path or the base without possession of the ball, even if the fielder or catcher is attempting to receive a thrown ball.
 Timely possession of the ball is a judgment call of the umpire.
 Violation of this rule is fielder obstruction, which entitles the base runner to that base without penalty.
-If, in the opinion of the umpire, a fielder or catcher intentionally blocks a base in violation of this rule and causes a collision with the base runner, the umpire, after one team warning, shall eject from the game each fielder from that team that repeats such conduct.
+If, in the judgment of the umpire, a fielder or catcher intentionally blocks a base in violation of this rule and causes a collision with the base runner, the umpire, after one team warning, shall eject from the game each fielder from that team that repeats such conduct.
 If the fielder or catcher has possession of the ball prior to the baserunner reaching that fielder's base, the baserunner must slide or avoid contact as provided in these rules.

 f.
-Pitching: Maximum Innings; Substitution including Removal After Hitting Batters; Softball Pitching Motion
+Pitching: Maximum Innings; Substitution including Removal After Hitting Batters; Softball Pitching Motion i.

-- i.
 Pitching & Maximum Innings: A player on the defensive team must pitch.
-To avoid arm strain, players may pitch only as noted in the chart below, even if extra innings are played in regular season games. - ii.
+To avoid arm strain, players may pitch only as noted in the chart below, even if extra innings are played in regular season games.

+ii.
 Substitution & Removal: Free substitution of pitchers is permitted at any time subject to the limitation of innings rules in the following chart.
-However, a pitcher who throws even only one pitch during an inning shall have an entire inning's work assessed against him or her.
+However, a pitcher who throws only one pitch during an inning shall have an entire inning's work assessed against him or her.
 A pitcher must be removed on the second trip of a coach to the mound in the same inning or if the pitcher hits the number of batters listed in the following chart.

-A pitcher must be removed from that position if he/she hits the number of batters set forth in the chart below.
+In both cases, the pitcher cannot return to pitch in the same game.
 (A batter is considered hit by a pitch even if struck by a ball that touches the ground first, i.e. a bouncing ball.)

-5 % Innings L Damayal Affar Pitcher's Division 1st 2 Weeks Thereafter (regardless of prior game cancellations) Removal After Hitting Batters BASE BALL Cubs Bantam 2 innings per game 3 innings per game starting 3rd scheduled Saturday Super Bantam 3 innings per game 4 innings per game starting 3rd scheduled Saturday 2 Batters in same inning or 3 in the Grasshopper 3 innings per 6 innings; 4 innings if a game goes 7 innings 6 innings per game starting 3rd scheduled Saturday game Freshmen No Limitation No Limitation No Limitation SOFTBALL Mustangs 3 (including po 2 Batters in same Broncos 4 inning or 3 in the Colts (including pos game High School No Limitation No Limitation No Limitation iii.
+Innings Limits Pitcher's Division 1st 2 Weeks Thereafter (regardless of prior game cancellations) Removal After Hitting Batters BASEBALL Cubs Bantam 2 innings per game 3 innings per game starting 3rd scheduled Saturday Super Bantam 3 innings per game 4 innings per game starting 3rd scheduled Saturday 2 Batters in same inning or 3 in the Grasshopper 3 innings per 6 innings; 4 innings if a game goes 7 innings 6 innings per game starting 3rd scheduled Saturday game Freshmen No Limitation No Limitation No Limitation SOFT BALL Mustangs 3 (including po 2 Batters in same Broncos 4 inning or 3 in the Colts (including post season) game High School No Limitation No Limitation No Limitation iii.
 Softball Pitching Motion Rules: